About this release

 With the new QuickUI Library, you can upgrade your app with full-fledged GPS navigation functions with minimal effort.

 The QuickUI module provides all basic GPS navigation functions such as map display and turn-by-turn announcements out of the box, dramatically reducing development time.

 The module is intended for use cases in which an existing app is to be supplemented with destination guidance.

-The QuickUI provides the following turnkey features:
+QuickUI provides the following features ready to use:

-- Route information: remaining distance & time, ETA
+- Route information: remaining distance & time, ETA.

 - Next instruction: direction and remaining distance